 The redesign of the system includes first and foremost the removal of the interior load bearing walls.
-To compensate for the loss of the interior load bearing walls, the proposed structural system to be implemented is the Flex Frame system.
-This floor system is comprised of precast concrete planks which are supported by special steel "d beams".
-The precast planks are grouted solid around the "d beam" to create the beam to plank connection.
-(See Figure 3) The "d beam" is a specialty beam which is created by cutting a wide flange beam in half and adding a plate, with a smaller width than the bottom flange, to create a top flange.
+To compensate for the loss of the interior load bearing walls, the proposed structural system to be implemented is a flex frame system.
+This floor system is comprised of precast concrete planks which are supported by special steel d beams.
+The precast planks are grouted solid around the d beam to create the beam to plank connection.
+The d beam is a specialty beam which is created by cutting a wide flange beam in half and adding a plate, with a smaller width than the bottom flange, to create a top flange.

-With the Flex Frame system there are a few limiting factors such as the deepest member that is currently available is a nine inch "d beam", this will decrease the possible span and tributary width that the beam can carry.
+With the flex frame system there are a few limiting factors such as the deepest member that is currently available is a nine inch d beam, this will decrease the possible span and tributary width that the beam can carry.
 From this the spans of the precast concrete planks will be reduced, in turn reducing the size of the typical bay.
-The overall geometry of the building will not be changed but the implementation of a column grid will be used to facilitate in the redesign.
+The overall geometry of the building will not be changed but the implementation of a column grid will be used to facilitate in the.
 This column grid will be beneficial in seeing the impact of the new system on the layout of the space on the floor plans.